Who is the EY7s Program for?

 Identified Rugby Sevens Athletes

-This describes you if you have played for one of the BC teams in a Sevens tournament (Vancouver Rugby Festival, National Champs, Las Vegas Invitational etc) or attended an ID Session last year (2017/18 season).
+This describes you if you have played for one of the BC teams in a Sevens tournament (National Champs or Las Vegas Invitational etc).

 We know you and you know us.
 We've probably got some notes on you and have been watching your performance through the school and club Sevens events over the year.